-The funds that BTNZ chooses to invest in may charge management fees.
-Under our current policy, BTNZ pays any management fees charged by the Specialist Funds ourselves (so these fees will not affect the amount of your returns).
+The funds that BTNZ chooses to invest in (including Wholesale Funds) may charge management fees.
+Under our current policy, when we invest in a Wholesale Fund, the Wholesale Fund will not charge management fees or application fees.
+In addition, we currently pay from our management fee all the fees charged by any underlying investment managers who manage the assets in the Wholesale Funds, so those fees will not affect the amount of your returns.
+See section 5 for more information.